AlexBAV/corsl/README.md

 #### Notes

 1. In the current version, when `await_resume` is called as part of execution of `co_await` expression, future's value is _moved_ to the caller in case co_await is applied to a rvalue reference (or temporary).
 2. `future<T>` must only be awaited once.
 Calling `get` or `wait` counts as well.
 Library will fire an assertion in debug mode if `future` is awaited more than once.
-However, it is allowed to call `get` and `wait` on already completed future.
+However, it is allowed to have multiple calls to `get` or `wait` on already completed future.
+If you need to await multiple times, use `shared_future` class instead.
 3. `future<T>` integrates with library's [cancellation support](#cancellation-support).
 If a cancellation source is associated with a future and it is cancelled, any `co_await` expression automatically throws an exception.

 ### `shared_future<T>` Class